Pennsylvania Paycheck Calculator: Calculate Your Net Pay

 Notably, from 2011 to 2021, there is a consistent pattern of growth, indicating an overall improvement in the economic well-being of Pennsylvania households.

-In conclusion, the data illustrates a positive trend in median household income in Pennsylvania over the past decade, with a substantial increase in 2021.
+As you can see by the information above, the data illustrates a positive trend in median household income in Pennsylvania over the past decade, with a substantial increase in 2021.

 These figures can be indicative of economic fluctuations and external factors affecting residents' financial situations, emphasizing the importance of monitoring and addressing economic changes to support households.